San Francisco, California

 **Please bring ID to receive alcohol at events**

-Refunds/exchanges for evening events may be offered at the discretion of Barts Pathology Museum only if requested 48 hours before ticket sales end.
+Refunds/exchanges for evening events may be offered at the discretion of the Pathology Museum only if requested 48 hours before ticket sales end.
 (This doesn't include cancelled events which are automatically refunded.)
+For Taxidermy and other weekend workshops it is ONE WEEK before.

-The museum is part of Queen Mary, University of London although it is based within St Bartholomews which is a teaching hospital.
-Therefore, follow the signs for the Robin Brook Centre and the museumj is on the 3rd floor:
+As it is part of Barts and the London School of Medicine and Dentistry, the museum is based within St Bartholomews which is a teaching hospital.
+Therefore, follow the signs for the Robin Brook Centre and go through the open entrance indicated below.
+You'll find the museum on the 3rd floor: